 I was speaking with a colleague, Sharon, who belongs to a mastermind group.
 She recently did a joint venture with a guru, Jim, who works with architects, where she pitched her 4-week course.
 It was a smash hit and she sold $40,000 worth of course enrollments to Jim’s audience.

 Fast forward to this week, when she tells her mastermind group about her success.
 What do they suggest?
-That she completely abandon her previous business and marketing model, and focus solely on the architect target audience because she had such a great success with them.
+That she completely abandon her previous target audience and marketing model, and focus solely on the architect target audience because she had such a great success with them.

 Her mastermind group didn’t think, didn’t analyze.
-They went with a knee-jerk reaction, and the others in the group didn’t pull back the reins and say Whoa!
+They went with a knee-jerk reaction to one success, and the others in the group didn’t pull back the reins and say Whoa!

-Here’s why their suggestion might be a bad decision: it’s called the Fallacy of the Small Sample Size.
-She had ONE success, with ONE very warmed-up audience who trusted Jim, their mentor.
+It’s called the Fallacy of the Small Sample Size.
+She had one success, with one very warmed-up audience who trusted Jim, their mentor.
 Anything he suggested to them was to be trusted.
-So when Jim recommended Sharon’s course, naturally his audience responded.
+So when Jim recommended Sharon’s course, naturally his audience responded favorably.